viqizevic/vnsplex/README.md

 # Network Simplex Implementation

-This is actually for a programming exercise in my university.
+A programming exercise at the university.
-Dies ist eigentlich eine Programmieraufgabe in meiner Universität.